uminocelo/uminocelo/README.md

 - 🎓 Currently studying my second graduation from Positivo University with Bachelor of Computer Science.
 - 🎓 Currently studying my specialization from Estacio de Sá in High Performance Computation.
 - 🌱 Always eager to learn and explore new technologies.
-- 🧠 using the brain to build cool things...

 ## My Stats